Vishalpatil0111/OCR-APP/README.md

    streamlit run app.py
    ```

----

 ### 🌐 Deploy with Docker (Recommended for Tesseract Compatibility)

-Make sure your repo includes this `Dockerfile`:

 ```dockerfile
 # See README for full Dockerfile